munificent/craftinginterpreters/book/scanning.md

 ^code lox-class

-Stick that in a text file, and go get your IDE and Makefile or whatever set up.
+Stick that in a text file, and go get your IDE or Makefile or whatever set up.
 I'll be right here when you're ready.
 Good?
 OK!

 Lox is a scripting language, which means it executes directly from source.
 There